 For power data, USEF specifies separate message types for observations and forecasts.
-Correspondingly, we allow the following message types to be used with the [POST] /sensors/data endpoint (see Posting sensor data):
+Correspondingly, we allow the following message types to be used with the POST /sensors/data endpoint:

 '''

 {

 "type": "PostMeterDataRequest"

 }

 '''

 '''

 {

 "type": "PostPrognosisRequest"

 }

 '''

 For these message types, FlexMeasures validates whether the data unit is suitable for communicating power data.
 Additionally, we validate whether meter data lies in the past, and prognoses lie in the future.